USA Funerals

 "Protective Caskets Preserve the Body"

 Some caskets are marketed as "gasketed" or "protective."
 While these may keep out water and soil, they do not prevent decomposition.
 The FTC prohibits any claim that a specific casket or vault will preserve human remains forever.
-Such claims are a direct violation of the Funeral Rule.
-For a broader look at legal protections, read FTC Funeral Rule Explained.
+For a broader look at legal protections, see our guide to state funeral laws in the USA and the FTC Funeral Rule directly.

 Frequently Asked Questions